CaseyHrt/azure-network-protocol/README.md

 After successfully connecting, pat yourself on the back and open Microsoft Edge.
 In the address bar, search for "Wireshark Download."
 You should find [this page](https://www.wireshark.org/download.html).

-Download the "Wireshark x64 Installer," run the executable (.exe) file, and follow the prompts to install Wireshark.
+Download the "Wireshark x64 Installer," run the executable (.exe) file.
+Follow the prompts to install Wireshark.
 Open the application and be ready for the next step.

 ### Step 3: Observing Network Traffic

 #### __ICMP__

 Begin by having both Wirsehsark and Powershell open.
 In Wireshark, you should already see packet transmission occuring; however, let's filter our traffic by ICMP packets.
 We can see that there is no _current_ ICMP traffic.
 So let's create some.
 In Powershell, input "ping" followed by your second VM's private IP.
 It should resemble something like this __`ping 10.0.0.5`__.
 If the command has been executed correctly, you will see it pinging the other VM's IP.
 If you look at Wireshark you should also see ICMP packets.

 ![image](https://github.com/CaseyHrt/azure-network-protocol/assets/146404028/3cc4289e-8ccc-40a4-befd-853cdd2117cb)

 Further Inspection of theses packets shows our VM's communicating.
 Our first VM (_IP 10.0.0.4_) initaes the communication.
 Communcation follows with out second VM (_IP 10.0.0.5_) replying back. __TO NOTE:__ ICMP, unlike Transmission Control Protocol (TCP) or User Datagram Protocol (UDP), operates independently of any transport layer protocol.
 ICMP is a connectionless protocol, which means that devices can send messages without the necessity of establishing a prior connection with the target device.
 Thus, it is an important tool in troubleshooting